raspberrypi/documentation/configuration/wireless/access-point.md

 ### Configuring a static IP

-To act as a server, the Raspberry Pi needs to have a static IP address assigned tothe wireless port.
-This documentation assumes we are using the standard 192.168.x.x IP address for our wireless network, so we will assign the server the IP address 192.168.0.1.
-It is also assumed that the wireless device being use is `wlan0`.
+Because we are configuring a standalone network, to act as a server, the Raspberry Pi needs to have a static IP address assigned to the wireless port.
+This documentation assumes we are using the standard 192.168.x.x IP addresses for our wireless network, so we will assign the server the IP address 192.168.0.1.
+It is also assumed that the wireless device being used is `wlan0`.

 First the standard interface handling for `wlan0` needs to be disabled.
 Normally the dhcpd daemon will search the network for another DHCP server to assign a IP address to `wlan0`, this is disabled by editing the configuration file
 ```